Diegoarend/DiegoArend/README.md

 My name is Diego Arend, I'm a full-stack engineeer and this is my repo!  ⚡

-Since I'm a big fan of Javascript  😄 , you will find some NodeJS, Express, Sequelize, React and React Native!
+Since I'm a big fan of Javascript  😄 , you will find some Node JS, Express, Sequelize, React and React Native!
 And of course, HTML and CSS!